rwbl/domoticz-internal-script-viewer/README.md

 ## Settings
 The viewer uses following settings(stored in domoticzinternalscriptviewer.set):
-***shareddrive*** - The Windows shared drive.
+* ***shareddrive*** - The Windows shared drive.
 Default=Z:\.
-***databasefile*** - Domoticz database file copied and stored locally in the application folder.
+* ***databasefile*** - Domoticz database file copied and stored locally in the application folder.
 Default=domoticz.db.
-***refreshatstart*** - Flag to copy the database file at application start.
+* ***refreshatstart*** - Flag to copy the database file at application start.
 Default=0.
-***sqlquery*** - SQL SELECT statement to read the records from table EventMaster.
-Default=SELECT Name,Interpreter,XMLStatement,Status FROM EventMaster WHERE Interpreter="dzVents" ORDER BY Interpreter,Name;
+* ***sqlquery*** - SQL SELECT statement to read the records from table EventMaster.
+Default=````SELECT Name,Interpreter,XMLStatement,Status FROM EventMaster WHERE Interpreter="dzVents" ORDER BY Interpreter,Name;````

-##Disclaimer
+## Disclaimer
-THIS APPLICATION IS PROVIDED BY THE AUTHOR “AS IS” AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+THIS APPLICATION IS PROVIDED BY THE AUTHOR “AS IS” AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED
+WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR
+SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE
+POSSIBILITY OF SUCH DAMAGE.